Suraj-Sharma001/Simple_Store/README.md

-This inclide simpe shop store.
+This include simple shop store.